Khloe Kardashian Disables Instagram Comments After Photoshop And ‘Meal Shake’ Slamming

 #ad Loving how my tummy looks right now you guys!
 I brought @flattummyco’s meal replacement shakes into my routine about 2 weeks ago, and the progress is undeniable✨P.S the shakes are 20% off today and you can get Flat Tummy Tea at a really good deal too.
 Go check it out!

 While Khloe’s 90.1 million Instagram followers have mostly been receiving close-up selfies as post-Tristan updates, this Kardashian is still on the job.
-A steady sprinkling of promotional posts make up Khloe’s eye-watering income, although she isn’t the first to be slammed for promoting “stomach-flattening” products as a new mother.
+A steady sprinkling of promotional posts makes up Khloe’s eye-watering income, although she isn’t the first to be slammed for promoting “stomach-flattening” products as a new mother.

-Cardi B and Teen Mom‘s Maci Bookout have also fallen under fire for encouraging insecure mothers to purchase slimming products.
+Cardi B and Teen Mom’s Maci Bookout have also fallen under fire for encouraging mothers to purchase slimming products.
 While Khloe’s Marilyn Monroe post came sans promo, the alleged digital altering nonetheless made headlines.

 Sit on her high-earning pedestal Khloe may, but this Kardashian will interact with the commentary.
 When a fan queried Khloe’s ability to “twinkle” without assistance from hair and makeup, Khloe responded.